juliaballiet/mean-stack-todo/README.md

 # MEAN Stack ToDo
-A MEAN Stack todo list application.
+A MEAN Stack to do list application with the ability to create tasks, mark them complete, filter by category, and delete.
+To get started, fork and clone this repository and run `npm install` and `npm start`.

 ## Built With
 - MongoDB